gasduster99/sppComp/try1/try1_2.md

 models explained above, the BMA procedure weights this model at approximately 32% of the truth.
 Notice that the only difference among the top four models is in how the port complexes south of Point Conception are handled.
-In fact, the seven northerly port complexes are identially partitioned in the top four models, which also represent all of the possible partitionings of the southern three port complexes.
+In fact, the seven northerly port complexes are identically partitioned in the top four models, which also represent all of the possible partitionings of the southern three port complexes.